3 Reasons Why You Should Upgrade to Easytrip RFID Now5 min. read

 Now that the Easytrip tag is going to be phased out by September 30, 2020, perhaps you should re-examine RFID as an option.
+Especially now that come December 2, all cash transactions on all tollways may cease to exist.

 As we travel across uncertain times this “new normal,” we’ve been slowly but steadily finding innovative ways to make things simpler, easier, faster, more convenient, and safer for everybody’s health.